-If a customer was to walk through the door, having looked at several countertop edges and was torn between the common Z profile look and the more creative shark nose edge that they had seen online.
+If a customer were to walk through the door, having looked at several countertop edges, and was torn between the common Top Chamfer profile look and the more creative Shark Nose edge that they had seen online.

-If then all your showroom displayed was the classic Z. They are unlikely to be pushed towards that more expensive look, without being able to experience it in reality.
-It is simple really showcase the look you want to sell and make it easier for your customer to do business with you.
+If then all your showroom displayed was the classic Top Chamfer, then they are unlikely to consider a more expensive look, as they won’t have been able to experience it in reality.
+It is simple really – showcase the look you want to sell and make it easier for your customer to do business with you.

 Let’s have a look at some of those popular types countertop of edges, their looks and the profiles you will need to achieve them.

-The Z profile is a common kitchen countertop edge look.
+The Top Chamfer profile (also known as ZS or E) is a common kitchen countertop edge look.
 The slight sloped top edge takes the harsh sharp corner away from a simple square cut, while still keeping the traditional sleek and modern look.
 Simple and classic, there is no surprise that this is a popular choice and the go-to standard for a lot of contract work.

 The ogee edge is a traditional look, giving an air of sophistication to any kitchen.
 With a sharper edge transitioning into a smoother rounder edge, the ogee is sure to make a statement in any kitchen and is very popular for kitchen islands.